-Dept. SLO # Assessment description (exam, When assessment To which

-observation, national standardized was administered students were

-exam, oral presentation with rubric, in student program assessments
+Dept. SLO # Assessment description (exam, observation, national standardized exam, oral presentation with rubric, When assessment was administered in student program To which students were assessments

 etc.) (internship, 4 th administered

-year, 1st year, etc.) (all, only a
+year, 1 st year, etc.) (all, only a

 sample, etc.)

 13 Demonstrate ability to critically Exercise Physiology II group research 2 nd year Collected samples

 evaluate emerging information in the papers from spring and

 field summer 2016 and

 intend to collect

 samples from

 spring 2018 to

 compare scores

 before and after

 adding required

 research methods

 class to

 curriculum

 11 Demonstrate knowledge in a Comprehensive exam Final semester as Eventually all

 variety of content areas EXSS major graduating

 seniors.
 We plan

 to pilot the exam

 with a small

 group of students

 (~30) next fall.